 Oh Brad, I DO Empathize…

-I am always grateful when someone in the public eye comes clean about their addiction.
-It helps to mitigate the stigma that still clings to those of us with substance use disorders.
+I am always grateful when someone in the public eye comes clean about their substance use disorder.
+It helps to mitigate the stigma that still clings to folks who experience addiction.
 And to those of us with divorces under our belts because of them.
-I can certainly relate to booze messing up the relationships in my life.
+I can certainly relate to drinking ruining the relationships in my life.
 And recovery repairing the relationships that mattered.

-When an A-List celebrity has the guts to talk about his alcoholism and how much better he feels now that he’s sober, it hits home for many of us.
-And it makes our recovery from addiction seem just a little bit more glamorous than it did before he spoke up…
+When an A-List celebrity has the guts to talk about his alcohol misuse and how much better he feels now that he’s sober, it hits home for many of us.
+And it makes our recovery from alcohol and drug addiction seem just a little bit more glamorous than it did before he spoke up.